-II.A.3.c) must include a record of ongoing involvement in scholarly activities.
+II.A.3.d) must include a minimum of three years' experience as an attending physician in neurocritical care.
 (Core)

 II.A.4.
 Program Director Responsibilities

 The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
 (Core)